In this tutorial you will learn how to install the mosquitto MQTT broker (server) on Windows.

-This involves installing software and copying files from the install into the Mosquitto install folder.
+This involves installing software and copying files from other installs into the Mosquitto install folder.

-Just unzip it go to the directory and run the broker manually as covered later.
+Just unzip it go to the directory and run the broker manually as covered here.

 As mentioned earlier the big problem with the Windows Install is that there are lots of dependencies that you also need to install or have installed.

-However the advantage is that you can install Mosquitto as a service which starts automatically.
-This is not important for a test environment.
+However this is not important for a test environment.

 First you will need to download the Windows install files from here.

-You then need to copy the additional files to the directory before you run the install again. (full list below)
+You then need to copy the additional files to the install directory after the install again.